ARE YOU CHOPPING DOWN TREES?

 WHAT ABOUT THE WATERTREE POD PAPER?

-The Watertree pod is made from 75% wood fibre sourced from responsibly managed forests certified by the Forestry Stewardship Council (FSC).
+The Watertree pod is made from 75% wood fibre sourced from responsibly managed forests.
 Watertree pod paper is sourced from renewable tree farms that soak up carbon dioxide from the air.
 These trees are specially chosen fast-growing species that are ideal for paper pulp.

-IS THE WATERTREE POD THE SAME AS BOXED WATER?
+IS THE WATERTREE POD SIMILAR TO BOXED OR CARTON WATER?

 IS THE WATERTREE POD THE SOLUTION TO ELIMINATING SINGLE-USE PLASTIC?